408 Comments

 If he says he's Christian, he is.
 We'll have no bagpipes here. :)

-Of course, by saying he's a Christian, he gets saddled with all the negative baggage the religion has accumulated over 2000 years.
+Of course, by saying he's a Christian, he gets saddled with all the negative baggage the religion has accumulated 2000 years.
 He's certainly adding to that baggage with every foul, immoral action he undertakes.
 Just like so very many of his brethren.

 Joe King's avatar